 Since 2014, JetBlue pilots—as a union organized under the Air Line Pilots Association (ALPA)—have been negotiating with our airline’s management team for a contract that brings our total compensation package to that commensurate with a professional aviator.
 We are long-term stakeholders and contributors in the continued success of JetBlue Airways; tasked with not only ensuring the safety and well-being of our passengers, but also with providing the award-winning customer service for which JetBlue is known.

-Approximately 3,400 pilots operate a mixed fleet of 240 Airbus 320/321 and Embraer 190 aircraft for JetBlue Airways.
-It is past time for JetBlue to deliver a contract that provides industry-standard compensation to the pilots who work every day (and night) to make the airline a success.
+Approximately 3,500 pilots operate a mixed fleet of 240 Airbus 320/321 and Embraer 190 aircraft for JetBlue Airways.
+It is time for JetBlue to deliver a contract that provides industry-standard compensation to the pilots who work every day (and night) to make the airline a success.

-JetBlue ALPA began Section 6 negotiations under the Railway Labor Act (RLA) with management on March 31, 2015.
+JetBlue pilots began negotiations with JetBlue management under Section 6 of the Railway Labor Act (RLA) on March 31, 2015.
 Our pilot group has submitted a full contract proposal to management that includes all of the economic cornerstones of a collective bargaining agreement (CBA).
-The parties have reached tentative agreements on 20 of the 31 contract sections.
-Following stagnation during bargaining, we filed for mediation with the National Mediation Board on July 17, 2017, and we hope that this step leads us to a contract that reflects our contributions to the success of JetBlue.
-We are still due a contract that reflects our contributions to the success of JetBlue.
+The parties have reached tentative agreements on 21 of the 31 contract sections.
+Following stagnation during bargaining, we filed for mediation with the National Mediation Board on July 17, 2017.
+We are still waiting for JetBlue management to offer serious proposals to conclude a contract that reflects our contributions to JetBlue’s success.

 During this time of record profits for JetBlue, and the airline industry as a whole, our pilots are looking to reach an agreement on a market-rate contract that would result in pay, benefits, career protections, and working conditions commensurate with our peers at other airlines.

 Unfortunately, direct negotiations with JetBlue management stalled due to their inadequate economic proposals.
 Mediated negotiations has not yet yielded an agreement.
-We are dissatisfied with JetBlue management’s response to our reasonable proposals and a labor dispute is inevitable.
+We are in a labor dispute due to JetBlue management's inadequate contract proposals.

 If you ask JetBlue Capt.
 Rhett Benchwick, he’ll tell you he didn’t do anything special.
 He’ll tell you it was his best friend, Ed, who was the special one.
 Rhett simply shared Ed’s gift.
 Ed (AKA Edward or Edwardo) was a purebred Golden Retriever, cream colored and larger than average,… Read More »